 5-8 December 2018

-My work at festival webpage.
+My work at festival website.

 Sound Spheres was jury-selected for inclusion in the Art Festival associated with the ICIDS conference.
 The curatorial theme of this exhibition was to explore the combination of digital media and non-human sound sources for interactive storytelling.
 Dedicated festival webpage.